 by Ralph Kurtenbach, Special to ASSIST News Service

 The strings of the guitar have stilled, vibrating no more.
-The hands that had held it were those of Daniel Dossmann, who died on August 8 in Fairfield Glade, Tennessee.
+The hands that had held it were those of Daniel Dossmann, who died on Aug.
+8 in Fairfield Glade, Tenn.
 He was 77.

 Born in Nazi-occupied France in 1941, Dossmann spent his childhood in the Paris arrondissement (district) No. 3.
 During the mid-1960s as a young conscript in France’s army, he was among the troops sent to quell armed revolts by the Front de Libération Nationale (National Liberation Front or FLN) in Algeria.